-The Kent Sustainable Interventions Programme (KSIP) scheme involves the delivery of smaller schemes which bridge a gap to larger, particularly LEP, schemes.
-The sustainable transport schemes funded under this element of the LGF programme are designed to complement these larger interventions and are designed to maximise the benefits for example by:
+The Kent Sustainable Interventions Programme scheme involves the delivery of a number of small schemes which complement larger schemes, particularly those funded through the Local Growth Fund (LGF).
+The sustainable transport schemes funded under this element of the LGF programme are designed to maximise the benefits offered by the larger schemes for example by:

-- Increasing the usage of public transport schemes (including rail) by providing improved facilities to access the service.
-Cycle stands at a rail station or footpath improvements to a bus stop from a housing estate would be good examples
+- Increasing the usage of public transport schemes (including rail) by providing improved facilities to access the service, for example, provision of cycle stands at a railway station or footpath improvements to a bus stop from a housing estate;

-- Providing non-car access to facilities to enable those without cars to participate in the activities or facilities there
+- Providing non-car access to facilities to enable those without cars to participate in the activities there; and

 - Complementing the above with Smarter Choices initiatives such as publicity and travel plans which encourage the use of sustainable modes of travel.